- 1. Where do eyes go first?

 Your webform should offer an incentive to spark a visitor’s interest and convince them to sign up.
 Make sure this incentive is appealling to and of benefit to your potential customers.

-Thistle Site Design offers professional on-demand Video Production Services for Canada & USA
+NOTE: Thistle Site Design offers professional on-demand Video Production Services for Canada & USA - competitively priced.

 Social media networking can be an effective marketing tool if used properly.
 If you participate in social media then you need to present those links on your website.
 Social media allows you to communicate with your prospects, and it allows them to communicate with each other.
 Include links to your blog, Facebook, Twitter, and other social media accounts.
 Make it easy for everyone to find you on social media.